 SES contains directional steering technology called FDDC steering guidance.
 The technology is based on a

-U.S. Patent granted to Mike Stoner of Stoner Engineering in 2000.
+U.S. Patent granted in 2000.
 FDDC is an abbreviation for Fuzzy Logic Drilling Direction Controller.

 FDDC takes THD as input and uses Fuzzy Logic and steering rules to

 calculate changes to directional drilling tool setting adjustments/modes.